dtinth/webpack-assets-post-processing-poc-ipfs/README.md

 # webpack runtime asset path post-processing use-case example with IPFS

-This is an example site with a efficient long-term caching and assets integrity, powered by IPFS.
-Each asset file is deployed separately to IPFS, allowing maximum reuse of assets.
+This is an example site built using a webpack setup with a efficient long-term caching and assets integrity, by deploying assets to IPFS.

+- Each asset file is added to IPFS separately.
+This allows maximum reuse of assets.

+- Asset integrity is ensured since IPFS is content-addressed — you refer to an asset via the hash of its contents.

+## Setup overview

 1. Run `yarn` to install dependencies.